 Corns and calluses are a thickening of the skin that is caused by repeated pressure or rubbing on the same area.
 If not treated, corns and calluses can act like stones in the shoe, putting pressure on the tissue underneath them.
 This pressure can lead to bruising, infection or an ulcer.
 Paired with diabetes, these are much more difficult to treat and take a lot more time.
 Removing the corns and calluses safely by a Podiatrist significantly reduces your risks.

-Ulcers are an area of skin that is broken and is taking longer than normal to heal.
+Ulcers are an area of skin that is broken and taking longer than normal to heal.
 Not getting treatment for your ulcer can result in them increasing in size and developing an infection or gangrene, which in turn can lead to you losing a limb (amputation).
 This is especially important in diabetes where impaired healing means it can take months (and even longer) for an ulcer to heal.
 Each day that an ulcer or wound stays open is another day of massive risk to your feet and legs.

 Cracked Skin or Fissuring